Words by Meritxell Rosell

 What is your chief enemy of creativity?

 Time.
-The things I do became quite complex.
-Thus they need time to be done, I need to write a lot of software, I need to coordinate people, that’s all a bit more effort than sitting in the studio and making songs.
+The things I do become quite complex.
+Thus they need time to be done, I need to write a lot of software, and I need to coordinate people.
+That’s all a bit more effort than sitting in the studio and making songs.
 I have many ideas which I will most likely never be able to do.
 But that’s a very, very luxurious problem to have, isn’t it?